Components

 - Validation — success, warning, error (color + icon), paused.

-All variants are theme-aware (light/dark) and use tokens like progress.track
+All variants are theme-aware (light/dark) and use tokens like progress.track, progress.fill, progress.buffer, progress.label, progress.ring, progress.indeterminate, progress.success, progress.error.

 Provide SM/MD/LG scales: